swiftlang/swift-evolution/proposals/NNNN-global-actor-isolated-types-usability.md

 }
 ```

-The above code is data-race safe, since a globally isolated closure will never operate on the same instance of `NonSendable` concurrently.
+The above code is data-race safe, since a globally-isolated closure will never operate on the same instance of `NonSendable` concurrently.

 Note that under region isolation in SE-0414, capturing a non-`Sendable` value in an actor-isolated closure will transfer the region into the actor, so it is impossible to have concurrent access on non-`Sendable` captures even if the isolated closure is formed outside the actor.